This post is inspired by Alexey Guzey’s post. Last updated Oct 18, 2021.

-- I read books on my Kindle, and use the mobile Kindle app to email myself the book highlights.
+- I read books on my Kindle and use the mobile Kindle app to send the book highlights to myself via email.
 Read “You should get a Kindle”, and “FAQs”.

-I also use most standard young people apps like WhatsApp Messenger, Instagram, Telegram, Twitter etc. but I thought it won’t be as useful to list them here.
+I also use most standard young people apps like WhatsApp, Instagram, Telegram, Twitter etc. Still, I thought it wouldn’t be as helpful to list them here.

 4. The iPad situation

-I also use the iPad Air 3rd Gen with the Apple Pencil, mainly for taking class notes.
+I use the iPad Air 3rd Gen, with the Apple Pencil, mainly for taking class notes.
 I plan on putting them up somewhere on this site.
-Email me if you need something.
+Email me if you need anything.
 I’ll send you (for free) if I happen to have the notes.